 Reputable breeders will make sure your kitten is spayed or neutered and at least 12 weeks of age to provide full immunity to vaccinations.
 Sometimes you may find cheap "bargain" Ragdolls, usually they are advertised on for sale sites, and in newspapers for a fraction of what a reputable breeder charges.
 They are usually sold between 6-8 weeks.
 Many times these "baragain" Ragdolls are unregistered.
 They are typically not vaccinated or wormed, and are not spayed/neutered.
 By the time you get the kitten home, and spend the money to get the kitten fully immunized, spayed or neutered, it can easily add up.

 This is a good question to ask your breeder.
+Breeders put a lot into their cats and kittens.
+Health testing to ensure the best health, showing their cats to show that they are not only breeding to the standard, but breeders taht show, are also more aware of temperament, so they want to breed cats and kittens with the wonderful personality that Ragdolls are known for.
 Sometimes a spay will cost more than a neuter, and a female will cost a bit more.
 Also, show quality kittens typically cost more.
 Don't fall into the trap of "rare" colors.
 If the color is "rare", it may raise questions of why the majority of breeders are not breeding these colors, to call them "rare".
 If you wish to have a certain color or pattern, you shouldn't have to pay extra to get a specific kitten.
 There are only a few breeders who charge extra for certain colors or patterns, most do not.
 The accepted colors are Seal, Blue, Chocolate, Lilac, Flame, Cream, Tortie, can all be with or without lynx, these are not rare colors.
 If you are hearing the word, rare, ask why it is rare.
-There are a few breeders that will breed colors outside the specific accepted standard, most breeders will breed the accepted colors.
+Most breeders will breed to a written standard, and the accepted colors within the breed standard.

 No, if you have an allergy to cats, Ragdolls would not be any different.
 Feel free to visit, to find out if you have a reaction.
 Just remember, one visit may not trigger symptoms, and kittens are at less risk to trigger allergies than adults.
 Also, it could be certain shampoo's, seasons, litter use, that may be the trigger of symptoms.
 Most people are actually allergic to the specific proteins found in the cat's saliva.
 It is important to know if you or your family may have an allergy to cats, prior to adoption, as an allergy can develop at any age.